ajhenry/credit-cards/content/index.md

 ## Step 1: Obtain a credit card

+> Find a card that suites your spending

 My general rule of thumb for if you should get a credit card

 ```python